Depending on where you live, your daughter has either been #Back2School for about a month, or getting ready to return.

 So, I suggest having your daughter charge her phone in a common area overnight.
 She can have a restful night’s sleep and not be awakened by the constant ding of new notifications.
 It’s also a good idea to limit her time on social media in general.

-I’m not saying social media is the devil.
+I’m not saying social media is ALL bad.
 But for your daughter’s sake, I’d treat it like it is.

 **BONUS- Create a “contract” of expectations between the two of you.

-I just had to share another great tip from the mom I mentioned in the first tip, who worked with her son to create a vision board.
+I had to share another great tip from the mom I mentioned above, who worked with her son to create a vision board.
 She also sat down with him to create a “contract” detailing her expectations of him (and his expectations of her) so they’d both remain on the same page.